BeansAndRice00/Line-Following-Rover-with-Robotic-Arm/README.md

 # Line Following Rover with Robotic Arm
 ECE 4180 Spring 2024 Final Project, Georgia Institute of Technology

-Project Members: Devansh Singh, Nicholas Graham, Tejasvi V Yadavalli
+Project Members: Devansh Singh, Nicholas Graham, Tejasvi V Yadavalli, Henry Taboh

 This project implements a versatile rover equipped with a robotic arm, capable of line following.
 It utilizes the ARM mbed platform for development.